 Figure 26.
-(A) A rooftop addition would have negatively impacted the character of the primary facade of this mid-19th century, four-story structure and the low-rise historic district.
-(B) A third floor was successfully added on the two-story rear portion of the same building with little impact to the building or the district because it blends in with the height of the adjacent building.
+A rooftop addition would have negatively impacted the character of the primary facade (right) of this mid-19th century, four-story structure and the low-rise historic district.
+However, a third floor was successfully added on the two-story rear portion (below) of the same building with little impact to the building or the district because it blends in with the height of the adjacent building.